 Aye, that was it.
 She had never had a true suitor because everyone knew her final destination was Roger’s bed.

-She felt his body relax and his breathing shallow out.
+She felt his body relax and his breathing shallow out, and felt oddly disappointed.

 The three of them spent the next morning gathering basic necessities: two plain kirtles of uninspiring colors—